-One Piece is without a doubt one of the best anime ever made, but unfortunately it has a problem that prevents the vast majority from watching it.
-In addition to the gigantic number of episodes, it is full of recaps, flashbacks, unnecessary nonsense, etc. So how can you watch One Piece quickly?
-Do you know One Pace?
+One Piece is undoubtedly one of the best animes ever made, but unfortunately, it has a problem that prevents a large majority from watching.
+Besides the gigantic number of episodes, it is full of recaps, flashbacks, unnecessary filler, etc. So how can you watch One Piece quickly?
+Do you know about One Pace?

-Despite few fillers, the anime invents specials and recap episodes that can stress anyone out.
-Honestly, if One Piece weren't released weekly, the number of episodes could be reduced by more than half.
+Despite having few fillers, the anime invents specials and recap episodes that can stress anyone out.
+Honestly, if One Piece hadn’t been released weekly, the number of episodes could be reduced by more than half.

-The objective of this artigo is to help you watch One Piece quickly with some interesting tips and compartaking some projects like One Pace that aim to reduce and reduce unnecessary things without affecting the experience.
+The purpose of this article is to help you watch One Piece quickly with some interesting tips and by sharing some projects like One Pace that aim to reduce and cut unnecessary things without affecting the experience.

-Flashbacks and rewinds can be useful for those who follow weekly and want to remember what happened last week, but for those who have recently marathoned it can be complicated.
+The flashbacks and filler can be useful for those who follow weekly and want to remember what happened last week, but for those who recently binge-watched, it can be complicated.

-I started watching One Piece after the Live Action series in January 2024, and I finished Wano on the day I write this artigo July 1, 2024.
-It was quick, practically 6 months, but this was possible by skipping all the related films and episodes and some fillers, specials and summaries.
+I started watching One Piece after the Live Action series in January 2024, and I finished Wano on the day I am writing this article, July 1, 2024.
+It was quick, practically 6 months, but this was possible by skipping all the movies and related episodes and some fillers, specials, and summaries.

-I didn't watch One Piece nonstop, I usually watched 1 to 3 episodes a day, and when it got interesting I could marathon about 10 episodes.
-I skipped all the openings and recaps, I also skipped unnecessary flashbacks.
+I didn’t watch One Piece non-stop; I usually watch 1 to 3 episodes a day, and when it got interesting, I could binge-watch about 10 episodes.
+I skipped all the openings and recaps, and I also skipped unnecessary flashbacks.

-Despite the slowness of some fights, the anime was very comfortable to watch and became one of my favorites, if not my favorite anime (despite the excitement when watching it).
+Despite the slowness of some fights, the anime was very comfortable to watch and became one of my favorites, if not my favorite anime (despite the excitement of when you are watching).

-Watching “One Piece” is a significant commitment due to its long running time.
-The anime series began airing in 1999 and continues to this day.
-The amount of time needed to watch all episodes depends on the current number of episodes available and how much time you can dedicate each day.
-Let's calculate an estimate based on some common numbers:
+Watching “One Piece” is a significant commitment due to its long runtime.
+The anime series started airing in 1999 and continues to this day.
+The amount of time needed to watch all the episodes depends on the current number of available episodes and how much time you can dedicate daily.
+Let’s calculate an estimate based on some common numbers:

-The calculation will be carried out using the average of 1070 episodes.
-That's enough to finish Wano and even half of EggHead (recent arcs) if you skip the numbers of recap episodes, specials and fillers.
+The calculation will be made using the average of 1070 episodes.
+This is enough to finish Wano and up to halfway through EggHead (recent arcs) if you skip the recap episodes, specials, and fillers.

 Estimated Time Based on Daily Hours

-Taking into account that each episode is around 19 minutes apart from abertures and recaps, we can come to the conclusion that it is possible to watch 3 episodes per hour, arriving at the following calculations:
+Considering that each episode is about 19 minutes long excluding openings and recaps, we can conclude that it is possible to watch 3 episodes per hour, leading to the following calculations:

-• 1 hour a day: It would take approximately 339 days, or about 11 months.
+- 1 hour per day: It would take approximately 339 days, or about 11 months.

-• 2 hours a day: It would take about 170 days, or approximately 5.5 months.
+- 2 hours per day: It would take about 170 days, or approximately 5.5 months.

-• 8 hours a day: It would take about 42 days, or approximately 1.5 months.
+- 8 hours per day: It would take about 42 days, or approximately 1.5 months.

 One Pace – Fan Project

-One Pace is a fan project dedicated to restructuring the “One Piece” anime series, which is known for its long episodes and often filled with additional material not found in the original manga.
-This project aims to create a more faithful version of the manga, removing fillers, recaps and excessive lengthening, resulting in shorter and more concise episodes, which closely follow the rhythm and narrative of the original material.
+One Pace is a fan project dedicated to restructuring the anime series “One Piece,” which is known for its long episodes and often filled with additional material not found in the original manga.
+This project aims to create a version that is more faithful to the manga, removing fillers, recaps, and excessive stretching, resulting in shorter and more concise episodes that closely follow the pace and narrative of the original material.

-One Pace's main goal is to improve the “One Piece” viewing experience for fans by focusing on the main story without the distractions of fillers (episodes or segments of episodes that are not in the manga) and other extensions that are often used to maintain the anime aligned with the manga's release rhythm.
+The main goal of One Pace is to improve the viewing experience of “One Piece” for fans, focusing on the main story without the distractions of fillers (episodes or segments of episodes that are not in the manga) and other extensions that are often used to keep the anime aligned with the manga’s release pace.

-• Episode Selection: Episodes from the original anime are selected and analyzed.
+- Episode Selection: The episodes of the original anime are selected and analyzed.

-• Corte of Fillers: Filler segments and unnecessary recaps are removed.
+- Filler Cutting: Segments of fillers and unnecessary recaps are removed.

-• Reissue and Restructuring: The remaining partes are re-edited and restructured to follow the manga's narrative more directly.
+- Reediting and Restructuring: The remaining parts are reedited and restructured to follow the manga’s narrative more directly.

-• Release: Re-edited episodes are made available for download on specific platforms, often supported by fans.
+- Release: The reedited episodes are made available for download on specific platforms, often supported by fans.

-Another alternative is to watch summary films.
-These films condense entire arcs into a feature-length format, providing an overview of key events.
-However, there are advantages and disadvantages to consider.
+Another alternative is to watch the recap movies.
+These movies condense entire arcs into a feature-length format, providing an overview of the main events.
+However, there are pros and cons to consider.

-I personally don't recommend watching the summary films without having watched the anime first.
-It is not for those who want to see the anime from the beginning, they are more of a reminder of what fans watched decades ago.
-Cortados details and changes can ruin the entire experience of watching the anime.
+I personally do not recommend watching the recap movies without having first watched the anime.
+They are not suitable for those who want to see the anime from the beginning; they are more of a reminder of what fans watched decades ago.
+The cut details and changes can ruin the entire experience of watching the anime.

 One Piece: Episode of East Blue

-• Roof: Episodes from the beginning of the series until arrival at the Grand Line.
+- Coverage: Episodes from the beginning of the series until reaching the Grand Line.

-• Differences: It condenses several episodes into a film lasting about two hours.
+- Differences: Condenses several episodes into a movie of about two hours.

-• Problems: Can cortar important details and character development.
+- Problems: May cut important details and character development.

 One Piece: Episode of Skypiea

-• Differences: Summary of the complete arc, focusing on the main battles.
+- Differences: Summary of the entire arc, focusing on the main battles.

 One Piece: Episode of Alabasta

-• Differences: It condenses the arc into a film lasting approximately two hours.
+- Differences: Condenses the arc into a movie of approximately two hours.

-• Problems: Some subplots and character development can be left aside.
+- Problems: Some subplots and character development may be left out.

 One Piece: Episode of Chopper Plus – Bloom in the Winter, Miracle Sakura

-• Differences: Retells Chopper's arc with significant changes.
+- Differences: Retells the Chopper arc with significant changes.

 One Piece: Episode of Merry

-• Differences: Focuses exclusively on the ship Merry and her adventures with the crew.
+- Differences: Focuses exclusively on the Merry ship and its adventures with the crew.

-• Problems: Omits many side events to focus on Merry's story.
+- Problems: Omits many parallel events to focus on the Merry story.

 One Piece: Episode of Sabo

-• Roof: Luffy and Sabo reunion in Dressrosa.
+- Coverage: Reunion of Luffy and Sabo in Dressrosa.

-• Problems: Reduces the complexity of Dressrosa's bow.
+- Problems: Reduces the complexity of the Dressrosa arc.

 One Piece Filler Episodes